vitiral/jsoncmd/JSH.md

   processes
 - there are two exceptions to this:
     - on the command line you can have open processes
-    - functions can *return* a `Ps` (but not an `OpenPs`)
+    - functions can *return* a `Ps` or `OpenPs`

-Chaining functions/processes:
+## Chaining functions/processes:
 ```
 g1 = &grep "foo"        -- filter for lines containing "foo"
 g2 = &grep "bar" g1     -- filter or lines continaing BOTH "bar" and "foo"
                         -- (they have been chained)

-c = &cat "in.txt"       -- create a stream of text
-g2 << &cat "in1.txt"    -- input some text
+g2 << &cat "in1.txt"    -- input some text into g2
 g2 << &"\n"             -- input an extra newline just in case
-g2 << &cat "in2.txt"    -- input some more text
+g2 << &cat "in2.txt"    -- input some more text into g2
-s = e2 << _             -- close our stream and get the stdout Ps
+g2 << _                 -- close the stdin
-write "out.txt" s       -- write our result to a file
+write "out.txt" g2      -- write our result to a file
 ```
 The above code "chains" the two `grep` commands together and then inputs BOTH "in1.txt" and "int2.txt" into that stream.
 The output of g1 will be passed into